-To learn how to create an IAM identity-based policy by using these example JSON policy documents, see Creating IAM policies in the IAM User Guide.
+To learn how to create an IAM identity-based policy by using these example JSON policy documents, see Create IAM policies (console) in the IAM User Guide.

 For details about actions and resource types defined by DeepRacer, including the format of the ARNs for each of the resource types, see Actions, resources, and condition keys for AWS DeepRacer in the Service Authorization Reference.